swagger-api/swagger-js/README.md

-Swagger-JS
+Swagger Client
 ===========

 [![Build Status](https://travis-ci.org/swagger-api/swagger-js.svg?branch=master)](https://travis-ci.org/swagger-api/swagger-js)

+**Swagger Client** is a JavaScript module that allows you to fetch, resolve, and interact with Swagger/OpenAPI documents.

 ## New!

-**This is the new version of swagger-js, 3.x.
+**This is the new version of swagger-js, 3.x.** The new version supports Swagger 2.0 as well as OpenAPI 3.

  Want to learn more?
-Check out our [FAQ](https://github.com/swagger-api/swagger-js/blob/master/docs/MIGRATION_2_X.md).**
+Check out our [FAQ](https://github.com/swagger-api/swagger-js/blob/master/docs/MIGRATION_2_X.md).

 For the older version of swagger-js, refer to the [*2.x branch*](https://github.com/swagger-api/swagger-js/tree/2.x).